 print(os.getcwd()) # original directory

-The generator version is 8 lines instead of 14.
+The generator version is significantly shorter.
 The setup (os.chdir(new_dir)) appears before the yield.
 The teardown (os.chdir(old_dir)) appears after the yield in the finally block.
 The yielded value (new_dir) is what the as clause receives.
 No class, no self, no exc_type/exc_val/exc_tb parameters to manage.

 The Yield Contract